 28. Frequent change in the “from” name

-Using a constant “from” name lends credibility to your emails and helps your subscribers remember and recognize your emails.
-Frequent changes in the “from” name will lose that credibility factor from the recipient as well as the spam filter perspective.
+Using a constant “from” name lends credibility to your emails and helps your subscribers want to remember and recognize your emails.
+Frequent changes in the “from” name will lose that credibility factor from the recipient and the spam filter perspective.

 29. Did not request subscribers to add your email address to their safe List

-Request your subscribers to add your email address in their address book or in their safe list so as to avoid the spam trigger as well as to get the graphics tracker download easily for better traceability of the open emails.
+Request your subscribers to add your email address in their address book or in their safe list so as to avoid the spam trigger and to get the graphics tracker download easily for better traceability of the open emails.